 Zoe took the puzzle and swiveled it around.
 It appeared to be a wooden block with a picture of a farm printed on it.
 Different animals were missing and it appeared that Rose had already stuck a few in their appropriate slots.
 She picked up the piece that Rose struggled with and acted as if she was having a hard time finding where the piece fit.
-Eventually she slid it into the right place.
+Eventually, she slid it into the right place.

 “That was tough!
 No wonder you were having a hard time with it,” Zoe said as she turned the puzzle back around to face the older woman.

 “Yes, well, look at all of the pieces that I made fit!
 I bet I can finish the rest,” The older woman said.
 Zoe nodded in agreement as she looked out of the window.
 It looked as if some of the flowers were coming into bloom.
 She watched as doctors and nurses walked different patients around outside.
-Zoe was currently banned from any outside time and would be for quiet a while, but hopefully that wouldn’t matter after tonight.
+Zoe was currently banned from any outside time and would be for quite a while, but hopefully, that wouldn’t matter after tonight.

 “Let me the fuck go, asshole!”

 Zoe looked up towards the entrance doors, not as startled as she probably should have been.